 Pawing is a natural behavior, and it’s normal for dogs to paw each other once in a while when they’re playing.

-But if your dog is pawing a lot at other dogs or at a specific dog, that could be a sign of dominance.
+But if your dog is pawing a lot at other dogs or at a specific dog, that could be a sign of dominance behavior.

 You might consider a dog like this to be a bully.
 If you’re looking for ways to stop your dog from bullying other dogs, then check out dog trainer Adrienne Farricelli’s excellent article on the subject.

-Dogs do a lot of things that can confuse.
+Dogs do a lot of things that can confuse us humans.
 They may also show a lot of behavior that we find pretty annoying.
 Pawing can be one of those behaviors.

 If your dog is pawing, then he’s probably doing it for attention.
 He could also be asking for something like food or to go outside.

-Whatever the case is, excessive pawing does have the potential to be dangerous or harmful.
+Whatever the cause is, excessive pawing does have the potential to be dangerous or harmful.
 This is especially true if you have a larger dog.

 Make sure you use the above tips to train your dog to ask for what he wants in a more respectful way.
 You’ll be glad you did!